Noobify2012/painting_with_teri/FinalProject/milestones/7/README.md

 like to erase.
 To get out of the eraser either press the e key, select the eraser button or click on one of the colors in the color pallete.

 Undo/Redo Action:
 To undo and action simply press the u key.
 To redo an action press the r key.
+Note: Redo does not currently work when you are networked, you will have to redraw anything undone at this time.

 Ending a paint party:
 There are 2 ways to end a paint party.
 The first is if you are the host and just want to shut down the server, you can simply go to the server window and press the combination